 CAREER FIELD EXPERIENCE 97 (CFE 97):

-Career Services offers Career Field Experience 97 (CFE 97) which is a non-credit, FREE, prerequisite hybrid course designed to help students prepare their professional documents, learn job seeking and interviewing skills and present themselves in a professional manner.
-This course is offered every semester and all students are encouraged to participate and register early in their college career.
+Career Services offers Career Field Experience 97 (CFE 97) which is a non-credit, FREE, prerequisite hybrid course designed to help students prepare their professional documents, learn job-seeking and interviewing skills, and present themselves in a professional manner.
+This course is offered every semester and all students are encouraged to participate and register early.
 Students will receive a Certificate of Completion signed by the Vice President for Student Affairs and Strategic Initiatives and the Director of Career Services which is a great resume builder for professional development!

 LIMITS ON TOTAL CAREER EDUCATION ACADEMIC CREDIT: